efedorenko/olark-dark-theme/README.md

 1. Set "Submit button background" and `$accent-color` variable to the same color.
 2. Set Width in "Olark Box Size and Location" and `$o-width` to the same value.
 3. Set "Olark link" to "No Branding".
+(Requires whitelisted plan.)

 Operator avatars